• Skip to primary navigation

 Sam also coordinates day-to-day operations of the YUGSA office and provides assistance with YUGSA Council meetings, booking space requests, and YUGSA campaigns.
 He helps to develop strategies in conjunction with the YUGSA Executive to address pressing student issues on campus (e.g. graduate student representation, academic advocacy, budget cuts, etc.) and in response to the government policies (i.e. student debt, employment, funding and aid, etc.).
 In coordination with the YUGSA Executive, he also provides general assistance to all departmental graduate students’ associations.

-YUGSA Exec
+YUGSA Executives

-President – Fardosa Warsame
+President - Nathi Zamisa

-Vice-President Internal – Amarachi Chukwu
+Vice-President Campaigns – Amarachi Chukwu

 Ph.
-D Gender, Feminist and Women’s Studies | campaigns@yugsa.ca
+D student at Gender, Feminist and Women’s Studies | campaigns@yugsa.ca

-As VP Campaigns, I am determined to develop campaigns that will help and support graduate students.
+As VP of Campaigns, I am determined to develop campaigns that will help and support graduate students.
 In these times of uncertainty to students’ funding and jobs, it is important to mobilize campus allies and students to stand united in order to push back.

-Vice-President Community Relations – Pablo Ramos-Cruz
+Vice-President Community Relations - Ali Gholami

 As VP of Community Relations, I will continue strengthening YUGSA relationship with associations, groups, and communities on and off York campus whose business relates to the equity affairs of York graduate students.
 The intention is to liaise with these groups/organizations to create coalitions of solidarity and cooperation that will tackle equity-based issues that are also impacting York graduate students.

-Vice-President Equity – Dhouha Triki
+Vice-President Equity - Immaculee Uwanyilig

-As VP Finance and Services I am responsible for the health of YUGSA’s budget.
+As VP of Finance and Services, I am responsible for the health of YUGSA’s budget.
 In the course of my term as VP Finance I will create a fiscal budget for the year, adjudicate funding and donation applications for students, and disperse operating grant funds (OGFs) to departmental graduate student associations (DGSAs).

 All graduate students registered through the Faculty of Graduate Studies are members of the YUGSA.
 Each Departmental Graduate Students’ Association (DGSA) elects representatives to YUGSA Council according to a proportional formula based on graduate enrolment.
 Important decisions including the strategic direction and campaigns work of the organization happens at YUGSA Council.